 - Maine was the lowest-performing state, with 60% of nursing homes lacking a one-week supply.
 Utah was the highest-performing state with 8% of nursing homes reporting PPE shortages.

 - One in four nursing homes reports they’ve confirmed at least one COVID case among their residents.
 Nearly 50% report at least one confirmed COVID case among their healthcare staff.

-Over the summer, the PPE supply chain was able to catch up to the demand to some degree, but under-resourced facilities such as long-term care facilities, are still unable to acquire much needed protective equipment.
+Over the summer, the PPE supply chain was able to catch up to the demand to some degree, but under-resourced facilities such as nursing homes and assisted living facilities, are still unable to acquire much-needed protective equipment.
 While large hospital systems have been able to restore their PPE inventory by purchasing in bulk, smaller facilities cannot afford PPE or do not have a need for those bulk orders.
 Many suppliers are reluctant or unable to fulfill small orders.
 And the problem runs deeper than that.
 Many of our PPE recipients provide low or no-cost care to clients and lack funds to make PPE orders, especially at the high unit prices charged for small orders.
 Often, the price of PPE units depends on the size of the order.
 Smaller orders of N95 masks can run up to $15-20 each, compared to $5-8 each if bought in a bulk order.

 The PPE crisis requires immediate attention.
 As a third wave looms, non-hospital facilities account for 92% of PPE requests at Get Us PPE.
 These facilities include long-term care facilities as well as home health aid organizations, homeless shelters, disaster relief shelters, free clinics, Indian Health Services, and schools.
 As winter approaches, the number of infections is already going up.
 Get Us PPE is preparing to respond to a possible PPE crisis in hospitals that threatens to be worse than in April, while for some facilities, the PPE crisis never abated.